qwc-services/qwc-services.github.io/src/QuickStart.md

 `qwc-services` is a collection of loosely coupled micro-services for extending QWC2.
 The services communicate with each other via HTTP/Rest, and are mostly written in Python.

-The easiest way to run qwc-services is to use the readily available docker images, using the sample setup at [qwc-docker](https://github.com/qwc-services/qwc-docker).
+The easiest way to run `qwc-services` is to use the readily available docker images, using the sample setup at [qwc-docker](https://github.com/qwc-services/qwc-docker).

-To be able to run `qwc-docker`, first install docker and docker compose:
+To be able to run `qwc-docker`, first install `docker` and `docker compose`:

 - Docker: <https://docs.docker.com/engine/install/>
 - docker-compose: <https://docs.docker.com/compose/install/>